mahee045/LightBnB/README.md

 # LightBnB

 Lighthouse BnB is a full-stack web application that allows users to manage property listings, make reservations, and view reviews.
-It demonstrates database integration, server-side routing, and dynamic web functionality as part of a bootcamp project.
+It demonstrates database integration, server-side routing, and dynamic web functionality.

 ---